-It's also offered to those thought to be at increased risk of hepatitis B or its complications.
+It's also offered to people thought to be at increased risk of getting hepatitis B or its complications.

-All infants should be vaccinated to protect against hepatitis B infection.
+All babies should be vaccinated to protect them against hepatitis B infection.

 This is because the infection can persist for many years in children and can eventually lead to complications, such as scarring of the liver or liver cancer.

-You can get infected with hepatitis B if you have contact with an infected person's blood or other body fluids.
 People who are at risk of getting hepatitis B or developing serious complications from it should consider being vaccinated.
-These groups include: